 The Land of Dragons, the beautiful Kingdom of Bhutan, is a much loved international travel destinations for us Indians because of the absolute ease with which we can wake up one morning and decide to walk right across the border!
 As I type this, I come to an end of my 6th day in this beautiful country.
 Sitting in a comfy room in a traditional Bhutanese home in Punakha, I now reminisce how everything was not all easy peasy lemon squeezy during my first few days here as I had to run around helter skelter in search of permits to make sure my further travel plans go smoothly.
 So here are a few tips and tricks to avoid the confusion during immigration- with restricted zones requiring Special Permit in Bhutan, to the documents needed upon entering Bhutan, I try to cover it all to help you have a better experience at immigration and acquiring tourist permits in Bhutan than I did!

 Pre-book your stay.

 The Immigration Office at Bhutan in Phuentsholing requires you to produce a copy of your hotel booking of at least the first night.
-So make sure you book your stay in advanced to avoid any last minute hassles at the Immigration Office.
+So make sure you book your stay in advance to avoid any last-minute hassles at the Immigration Office.

 Indians need to produce either their passports or their Voter ID cards.